inokawa/virtua/README.md

 ## Contribute

 All contributions are welcome.
 If you find a problem, feel free to create an [issue](https://github.com/inokawa/virtua/issues) or a [PR](https://github.com/inokawa/virtua/pulls).
+If you have a question, ask in [discussions](https://github.com/inokawa/virtua/discussions).

 ### Making a Pull Request